nickmmark/immune-phenotyping/README.md

 While tSNE is a powerful and useful tool for analyzing immune cell populations, there are some important limitations of tSNE to consider:
 - computationally expensive; with O(n2) time complexity this can take a long time to run (it makes sense to setup a cloud VM with lots of RAM and compute to run for datasets larger than 100k cells)
 - non-deterministic; running the same data can produce (slightly) different results
-- sensitive to hyper-parameter tuning; make sure to empirically optimize and then standardize the settings used
+- sensitive to hyper-parameters; make sure to empirically tune and then standardize the settings used
 - images can be deceptive; although tSNE space preserves the local and global aspects of the data, the relative area of different regions is not representative of the number of cells
+- sensitive to the compensation of the data; one of the strengths of tSNE is that it can accomodate log distributed data, however if there are events off scale it will distort the analysis

 ### Other techniques